MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     });
 ```

-34. Place the mouse cursor at the end of the located code, press Enter twice, right-click the specified location, and then click **Paste**.
+34. Place the mouse cursor at the end of the located code, press Enter twice, right-click at the cursor location, and then click  **Paste**.
      >**Note**: It is recommended to remove the empty lines that were created during the **Cut** and **Paste** processes.

 35. On the **FILE** menu of the **ConfigureMiddlewareExample - Microsoft Visual Studio** window, click **Save All**.